-By delivery of a new boat from Quorning Boats, the yard does not calibrate electronic equipment.
+By delivery of a new boat from Quorning Boats, the yard does not calibrate electronic equipment in detail, only standard setup calibration.

-It is the responsibility of the skipper/owner to ensure that all the electronics are calibrated and reliable.
+It is the responsibility of the skipper/owner to ensure that all the electronics are fully functional after first delivery and reliably calibrated.